 Attendees also deliberated on the challenges of scaling up from the lab and pilot stages to giga-scale production, noting the difficulties start-ups face in securing contracts without prior investment in scale-up.
 Stable policies were identified as crucial to create an environment that supports investment in this fast-changing industry.

-The event placed a significant focus on the readiness of the UK supply chain to meet the demands of upcoming gigafactories, as detailed by Ian Ellerington from the Faraday Institute.
+The event placed a significant focus on the readiness of the UK supply chain to meet the demands of upcoming gigafactories, as detailed by Ian Ellerington from the Faraday Institution.
 Ellerington outlined the UK battery ecosystem and highlighted gigafactory projects in Sunderland, Somerset, and Coventry, which collectively have the potential to represent 135GW capacity.
 His presentation showcased the capability of the UK battery ecosystem and underscored the collaborative opportunities within the industry.

 While there is growing optimism for the UK battery manufacturing industry, it’s clear that efforts must be intensified to keep pace with European investments.
 Dr Saad Abbasi from the UK Battery Industrialisation Centre (UKBIC) highlighted the centre's primary purpose of connecting research and development with large-scale production of advanced battery technologies in the UK.
 As part of the Faraday Battery Challenge, UKBIC offers state-of-the-art facilities for materials research, cell design, pilot production, and rigorous testing.
 It supports organisations, including SMEs, in scaling their technology by providing resources to mitigate risks before making large investments.